PierreRust/beets/docs/plugins/index.rst

 -------------

 * :doc:`web`: An experimental Web-based GUI for beets.
+* :doc:`serve`: Ongoing effort for a new REST API for beets.
 * :doc:`random`: Randomly choose albums and tracks from your library.
 * :doc:`fuzzy`: Search albums and tracks with fuzzy string matching.
 * :doc:`mbcollection`: Maintain your MusicBrainz collection list.